 - lace shawl

-- pins (stainless steel is generally recommended, but I often use regular old sewing pins)
+- pins: stainless steel is generally recommended, but I often use regular old sewing pins.
+The important thing is to choose a pin that won’t rust.

 - blocking wires (not strictly necessary, but they make the process a bit simpler)

-- I recommend weaving in all ends before you start blocking.
+- Prep your shawl: I recommend weaving in all ends before you start blocking.
 That way the woven-in end will be stretched at the same rate as the rest of the fabric, and will be ‘set’ in place by the process.

-- Once the piece is fully saturated (10-30 mins is generally sufficient, but you can leave it longer if you like), lift it out and gently squeeze out as much water as you can.
+- Squeeze out the excess water: Once the piece is fully saturated (10-30 mins is generally sufficient, but you can leave it longer if you like), lift it out and gently squeeze out as much water as you can.
 Don’t twist or wring the shawl, because when fibres are wet they are more fragile and prone to damage and breakage… and you wouldn’t want to tear this exquisite lace piece you’ve just spent hours and hours knitting!

-- If you are using blocking wires, thread them in and out through the straight edges of the shawl.
+- Thread the blocking wires (optional): If you are using blocking wires, thread them in and out through the straight edges of the shawl.
 See the tips below for alternatives to blocking wires.

-- Lay the shawl out on the bed, floor, or blocking boards that will be your surface to pin into.
+- Lay and shape it: Lay the shawl out on the bed, floor, or blocking boards that will be your surface to pin into.
 I have successfully pinned out on my bed, on my carpet, and into cardboard… Alexa is fancy… as you can see she has special foam blocking boards that work really well for the purpose!

-- Stretch the piece out and pin it.
-I like to start at centre back, and pull each corner out the same distance, measuring with a yard stick.
+- Stretch and pin: I like to start at centre back, and pull each corner out the same distance, measuring with a yard stick.
 Once I have the corners pinned, I assess whether the shawl is stretched enough, or if I can pull it a bit further in each direction.
 I like to block lace very aggressively, because I feel it shows the pattern best, and the lace looks better after it has come off the blocking board.
 The lace will shrink back somewhat after it is unpinned.

 Before I owned blocking wires, I would sometimes use a thin, smooth but very strong lace-weight yarn (I used a silk lace, but cotton would work too), and using a blunt needle, I would thread this cord in and out along the straight edges of the shawl.
 Then I would tie loops in the ends of the cord, and pin the cord out, creating a taut line that ran through the edge of the shawl.
 I could pin at a few intervals along this cord, but the line created would be much straighter and more consistent than if I had simply placed pins at a few places.